huanzhen/zhenhuan/index.md

 ## Research

-My research interests are in algebraic topology, homotopy theory and related field.
+My research interests are in algebraic topology, algebraic geometry and mathematcial physics.
 The main subject I'm working on is quasi-elliptic cohomology.

 Here is my [research statement](Huan_RS.pdf).